shadow578/ZHMChaosMod/README.md

 #### 3. Open the project in your IDE of choice.

 See instructions for [Visual Studio](https://github.com/OrfeasZ/ZHMModSDK/wiki/Setting-up-Visual-Studio-for-development) or [CLion](https://github.com/OrfeasZ/ZHMModSDK/wiki/Setting-up-CLion-for-development).

+#### 4. Setup Companion Mod

+the chaos mod utilizes a companion mod for adding custom entities and assets to the game. while many effects work without it, some require it to function properly. for development, it is highly recommended to set up the companion mod as well.

+to do so:
+- install SMF to your game directory into the `SMF` folder (e.g. `C:\Program Files (x86)\Steam\steamapps\common\Hitman 3\SMF`).
+- checkout the companion mod repository into the `mods` folder of SMF (e.g. `C:\Program Files (x86)\Steam\steamapps\common\Hitman 3\SMF\Mods\ZHMChaosModCompanion`).
+- any changes made to the companion mod will automatically be re-deployed when you build the chaos mod.

 ### Developing Effects